 So in all the major muscle groups in the body you have a pair of muscles that virtually oppose each other.
 You have the chest and the back, you have the biceps and the triceps, and you have the quads and hamstrings.
 When you pair these two exercises together in superset fashion, that’s when you’re doing antagonistic and agonistic supersets.

 This tends to be a very beneﬁcial way to pair these together due to the fact that since they oppose each other, when one muscle group is resting, the other is working and vice versa.
 Hence even though you aren’t actually resting in the workout, you are letting that muscle rest.
 This allows you to perform more work in less time.

-Same Part Supersets
+Same Part Supersets / Compound to Isolation

-Third, the last type of superset you can do are same part supersets.
+Another type of superset you can do are same part supersets.
 This will be where you perform two different exercises that are going to target the same muscle group.
 So you’d do two shoulder exercises for instance back to back.

 Or, two lower body exercises – say squats followed by lunges.
 Do note though that these are going to be by far the most intense supersets you do.
 Since you’re directly stimulating that muscle tissue across numerous sets you will most certainly ﬁnd that you’re experiencing a high rate of lactic acid build-up.